stayradiated/onepasswordjs/README.md

 - Find out how to calcuate the HMAC of items correctly
 - Actually do something with item data (instead of just handing back the raw JSON)
-- Get syncing working.
-- Add memoize pattern to opdata class to speed up item locking when no data has changed.
+- Implement syncing.
+- Add get/set methods for Items and Keychains
+- Track changes to Items, and only encrypt data when a change is made

 ## Installation